carpentries/amy/docs/users_guide/admin_index.md

 Click on the plus sign next to a trainee's progress to track a new step for that trainee.
 Click on the "information" or "pencil" icon at the right of each row to view or edit the trainee's profile.

-Each person's individual record also has a line for Instructor Training Progress.
+Each person's individual record also has a line for Instructor Training Progress, where these steps can be tracked and edited in the same way.

 ![AMY checkout progress in instructor profile](images/instructor_training_progress.png)